JNietzsche/wemod-pro-unlocker/cli/README.md

 <br/>

 ## ⬇️ Installation
-#### Note: after following any of the steps below, you must restart WeMod (make sure to also close it from the tray)
 For installation, you have three options.
 1. Download the pre-built executable [here](https://github.com/bennett-sh/wemod-pro-unlocker/releases/latest/download/wemod-pro-unlocker.exe)
 2. Install it using cargo: ```cargo install wemod-pro-unlocker```